-What’s the secret to an abundant life?
+What’s the secret to living in abundance?
 It’s probably not what you think.

 Fish living in a goldfish bowl are not living their best life.
 Because most fish bowls lack a filtration system to keep their environment clean and free of toxins, very few goldfish survive for more than a few weeks.
 A bowl simply can’t provide a suitable living environment for any fish to live a healthy and long life.
 Likewise, an unfiltered or poorly filtered mind does not lead to living life more abundantly.
 When our thoughts go unchecked and unfiltered, we develop toxic mindsets that cause us to lead unhealthy, unproductive, and unhappy lives.
 But a new way of thinking will always precede a new way of living.